 Data Links

-%%% Are there still three varieties of data link?
-2/5 Nick will check with Andy.

 For some calculations on Spectra, such as the conversion of a Radiance Spectrum to a Reflectance Factor Spectrum, SPECCHIO needs to know the related White Reference Spectrum for each Target Spectrum.
 Data links are used to define these relationships.

 A data link is a reference from a Target Spectrum to its related Reference Spectrum.
 There are two types of calculation for which SPECCHIO uses Reference Spectra.
 The type is selected automatically based on Target Spectrum’s Metadata Attributes.

-White Reference The linked Spectrum is the Radiance Spectrum of a white Reference Panel, such as a panel, in the same illumination conditions.
+White Reference The linked Spectrum is the Radiance Spectrum of a white Reference Panel, such as a Spectralon panel, in the same illumination conditions.
 If a Target Spectrum has its Measurement Unit Metadata Attribute set to Radiance, the link will be created as a White Reference link.

-The linked Spectrum is an Irradiance Spectrum, usually acquired with a cosine receptor.
+Cosine The linked Spectrum is an Irradiance Spectrum, usually acquired with a cosine receptor.
 If a Target Spectrum has its Measurement Unit Metadata Attribute set to Radiance, then a Cosine link will be created.

 In some cases data links are set up automatically during Campaign data loading.
 For example, GER signature files include the Spectra of both target and white reference.